eguvenc/Config/website/en/index.md

 * MemcachedHandler
 * RedisHandler

 The default cache handler is `FileHandler` class.
-If the FileHandler class is not set to the `/tmp` folder, you need to set write permission to write to the specified directory.
+If the cache handler is FileHandler, you need to set write permission to write to the specified directory.

 ## Environment variable